FRACerqueira/PromptPlus/docs/browseroptions.md

 - PrefixExtension
   - Type : string
-  - prefix to be added to the end of the selected item
+  - prefix to be added to the end of item (only new file/folder)
   - Default Value = null

 - AllowNotSelected